niplav/site/two_people_on_a_planet.md

 * Know their own position on the planet
 * Walk at approximately the same speed
 * Reason about the other person
+* Leave footprints on the ground

 Both lack all other abilities, including (but not limited to) creating new technology, communicating when they are out of sight (no fireworks, launching spaceships etc.).

-Both people don't know each other, so they can't infer anything about each others' specific behavior, they also didn't have the ability to communicate before.
+Both people are typical, but had no opportunity to communicate with each other beforehand.
+They can reason about each others' strategy and behavior, but have no intricate knowledge about each others decision process (if they are artificial agents, they don't know each others' algorithm).

 These two people want to find each other.